-Regarding the Markov state processes for volatility, most shocks display the highest volatility in regime ($S_t^{Vol} = High$).
-For all countries, the probability of moving from a high to a low volatility regime is greater than moving from a low to a high volatility regime.
-Note that Norway stands out from the other countries in that volatility of terms of trade is 2-3 times higher than in the other countries (in both the low and high volatility regime), see Table 3.
+Fig. 1.
+Smoothed Probabilities of high response ($S_t^{Pol} = High$).

+high volatility regime), see Table 3.
 This is most likely due to the relative size of the petroleum sector in that country.
 Still, despite this high volatility in the terms of trade, output and inflation do not display much higher volatility in Norway than in the other countries.
 This may suggest that by responding strongly to the implied exchange rate volatility, they are also able to partly shelter the domestic economy from the volatile terms of trade shocks, as emphasized first when we discussed stylized facts.
 We turn to this in more detail below.